steveshogren/hugo-blog/content/post/papers-we-love-1.md

 * They refer the reader to a previous proof that 3 nodes cannot be solved.
-  They claim a proof by contradiction that therefore no solution exists for fewer than 3m+1 nodes.
+  They claim a proof by contradiction that therefore no solution exists for fewer than *3m+1* nodes where *m* is the traitor node count.

-* Inductive proof with forgeable (unsigned) messages - requires 3m+1 nodes where *m* is the traitor node count.
+* Inductive proof with forgeable (unsigned) messages - requires *3m+1* nodes where *m* is the traitor node count.
       * Assumptions:
         - A1.
 Every message is sent correctly
         - A2.
 The receiver of a message knows who sent it
         - A3.
 The absence of a message can be detected

-*  Inductive proof with unforgeable (signed) messages - requires only m+2 generals where *m* is the traitor general count
+*  Inductive proof with unforgeable (signed) messages - requires only *m+2* generals where *m* is the traitor general count
       * Assumptions:
         - A4(a).
 No message can be forged by another node
         - A4(b).
 Any node can verify the signature chain

-*  Proof for an incomplete graph with forgeable (unsigned) messages - requires at least 3m+1 generals where *m* is the count of traitors and each node on the graph has 3m connections. (aka [3m-regular](https://en.wikipedia.org/wiki/Regular_graph)).
-Therefore a 3m+1 network must be completely connected.
+*  Proof for an incomplete graph with forgeable (unsigned) messages - requires at least *3m+1* generals where *m* is the count of traitors and each node on the graph has *3m* connections. (aka [3m-regular](https://en.wikipedia.org/wiki/Regular_graph)).
+Therefore a *3m+1* network must be completely connected.

-*  Proof for an incomplete graph with unforgeable (signed) messages - requires at least m+d-1 generals where *m* is the count of traitors and *d* is the
+*  Proof for an incomplete graph with unforgeable (signed) messages - requires at least *m+d-1* generals where *m* is the count of traitors and *d* is the
     [graph diameter](https://en.wikipedia.org/wiki/Distance_(graph_theory))
     (longest shortest distance between two generals)

 #### Read the conclusion/discussion/interpretation section

+The authors conclude that all known solutions to the Byzantine Generals problem are inherently expensive in time and number of messages sent between nodes.
+They do suspect that nodes could combine messages for reduced total message transfer, but they leave that as an unanswered question.

 #### Now, go back to the beginning and read the abstract

+The abstract summarizes the results: with unsigned messages, fewer than one-third of the nodes can be traitors.
+For signed messages, any number of nodes can be traitorous.

 #### FINAL STEP: (Don’t neglect doing this) What do other researchers say about this paper?

 #### My Notes